pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/07_Filter_Service/03_Elastic_Search/02_Filter_Nested_Documents.md

 ```

 To utilize the `nested` document functionality the mapping type of the field `my_attributes` must be defined as `nested`,
-to let elastic search know about the sub-documents:
+to let elasticsearch know about the sub-documents:

 ```yaml
  attributes: